Supervalu names two executives amid turnaround

-Aug 29 (Reuters) - Supervalu Inc on Wednesday named two top executives to help guide the new chief executive’s turnaround plan for the U.S. supermarket operator, which has put itself up for sale.
+(Reuters) - Supervalu Inc (SVU.N) on Wednesday named two top executives to help guide the new chief executive’s turnaround plan for the U.S. supermarket operator, which has put itself up for sale.

 Kevin Holt was named president of Supervalu retail.
 In an expanded role, he will be in charge of strategy for the company’s retail and pharmacy divisions, including marketing and merchandising.
 He was executive vice president for retail operations, according to the company’s website.

-Supervalu, which has lost ground to rivals Kroger Co and Wal-Mart Stores Inc, also named Janel Haugarth to the newly created position of executive vice president of business optimization and process improvement.
+Supervalu, which has lost ground to rivals Kroger Co (KR.N) and Wal-Mart Stores Inc (WMT.N), also named Janel Haugarth to the newly created position of executive vice president of business optimization and process improvement.

 Haugarth, who will oversee efficiency and cost-cutting efforts, was the company’s executive vice president for merchandising and logistics, according to Supervalu’s website.